davidika/David-Ika/README.md

 ## A page to display some of my projects.
-Clickable links to repository & publications under each heading..
+### Clickable links to repositories, publications and datasets are under each heading.